More (cigarette): History

 Bridging the gap between cigars and cigarettes, More was the first successful 120 mm cigarette.
 It had a strong flavor and when introduced was higher in tar and nicotine than most filter cigarettes on the market.
 It is sold in both the full flavor and menthol flavors.
-It is currently considered a niche brand by R.J.
+It is considered a niche brand by R.J.
 Reynolds, still sold, but not promoted by advertising.